giri-daran/giri-daran/README.md

 Web Developer
 -------------

-I've been learning to code for 1.5 years, after switching careers from mechanical.
-I started with HTML, CSS and JS but have really found a passion for frontend development...
+I've been a Web developer for 3 years, after switching careers from mechanical.
+I started with HTML, CSS and JS but have really found a passion for Frontend Development...

-* 🌍  I'm based in Chennai
+* 🌍  I'm a Web Developer based in Chennai
 * ✉️  You can contact me at [sgdaran161996@gmail.com](mailto:sgdaran161996@gmail.com)
 * 🚀  I'm currently working on [Unique Technology solution](https://uniqueforce.in/)
 * 🧠  I'm learning ReactJS and Redux